4d/docs/docs/Project/creating.md

 When you validate the dialog box, 4D closes the current database (if any), creates a project folder at the indicated location, and puts all the files needed for proper operation of the database project into it.
 For more information, refer to [Architecture of a 4D Project](Project/architecture.md).

-Next, the 4D application window is displayed with the Explorer in the foreground.
-You can then, for example, create project forms or display the Structure editor and add tables, fields, etc.